240 – Dress Code

 A. The badge, nametags, and S.O. pins must be affixed in the same manner as the Class A uniform.

-B. No pins and ribbons may be worn with the Class B uniform except the mourning badge cover, TCOLE Master Proficiency Certification pin (Supervisors Only) and the years of service pin which sits above the nametag.
+B. No pins or ribbons may be worn with the Class B uniform except the mourning badge cover, TCOLE Master Proficiency Certification pin or Honor Guard pin, the Military Branch Pin centered on the right pocket flap of the uniform shirt, and the years of service pin which sits above the nametag.

-The Class C uniform is approved for everyday use, except when the occasion or assignment has other requirements.
-The Class C uniform consist of the BDU/Utility long or short sleeve shirt with sewn on badge patch and name tag, and BDU pants.
+The Class C uniform is approved for everyday use, except when the occasion or assignment has another uniform specified by a supervisor.
+The Class C uniform consists of the BDU/Utility long or short sleeve shirt with sewn on badge patch and name tag, and BDU pants.

 A. A cloth name strip and a cloth badge must be sewn onto each shirt.

-B. No pins and ribbons may be worn with the Class C uniform except the mourning badge cover.
+B. No pins or ribbons may be worn with the Class C uniform except the mourning badge cover pin and the Military Branch Pin.
+The Military Branch Pin may be worn centered on the right pocket flap of the Class C uniform shirt.

 C. Deputies must have “SHERIFF” in reflective lettering on the back of the shirt.

-Employees issued polo shirts are authorized to wear them every day, except when the occasion or assignment has other requirements.
+Employees issued polo shirts are authorized to wear them every day, except when the occasion or assignment has another uniform specified by a supervisor.
 Polo shirts will be embroidered according to the employee’s position and employees may not wear a polo shirt which displays a division, rank, or title which they are not actively assigned.

 B. Master Telecommunicator Proficiency Certification